 Most adults ask questions of this sort, but for gifted adults, the questions can be unending.
-Struggling with existential issues can lead to frustration and anger when sufficient support, and the opportunities to discuss the questions, do not exist for gifted adults.
+Struggling with existential issues can lead to frustration and anger when sufficient support, and opportunities to discuss their questions, do not exist for gifted adults.

-It is this frustration and anger, directed at issues that gifted adults can’t control, that can lead to serious depression.
+It is this frustration and anger, directed at issues that gifted adults cannot control, that can lead to serious depression.

-Relaxation techniques that include yoga, deep breathing, and getting out in nature to hike, cross-country ski, or garden are additional useful options.
-These types of activities “feed the soul,” making the angst more manageable, and can provide a setting where gifted adults are able to find meaning.
+Relaxation techniques including deep breathing, yoga, martial arts such as Qigong and Tai Chi, and getting out in nature to hike, cross-country ski, or garden are additional useful options to help combat existential depression.
+These types of activities “feed the soul,” which makes the angst of gifted adults more manageable.
+These activities can also provide settings where gifted adults are able to find meaning.

 Books, and memberships in organizations where complex philosophical questions are discussed can also help.